blaisebarrette/QR-Code-generator-ULP-for-Fusion-electronic/README.md

 A User Language Program (ULP) for generating QR codes directly on PCB layers in Autodesk Fusion Electronics / Eagle.

-## System Requirements

-Choose the appropriate version for your operating system:
-- `qrcode_generator_mac.ulp` for MacOS systems
-- `qrcode_generator_win.ulp` for Windows systems

 ## Features

 - QR code generation from URLs